 The TESS mission provides the community with an opportunity to make ground-breaking discoveries in the field of exoplanets, astrophysics and planetary science.
-A summary of observing technical details that proposers should be aware of can be found here.
+A summary of the technical details that proposers should be aware of can be found here.

 This website as well as the TESS Instrument Handbook and Data Release Notes should be consulted for the latest information regarding observing with TESS.